New classes of exact interior nonvacuum solutions to the GR field equations for spacetimes sourced by a rigidly rotating stationary cylindrical anisotropic fluid: Physical properties of the solution

-As usual in GR, the mathematical and therefore physical properties of the new solution here displayed through (\ref{sol23})-(\ref{sol29}) depend strongly on the values exhibited by the three independent integration constants $c$, $c_k$ and $h_0$.
+As usual in GR, the mathematical and therefore physical properties of the new solution displayed here through (\ref{sol23})--(\ref{sol29}) with $c_k=1$ depend strongly on the values exhibited by the two independent integration constants $h_0$ and $c$, which can be considered as solution parameters.

 The $h_0$ interpretation is actually obvious from (\ref{sol28}).
-It is the $h(r)$ value at the $r=0$ symmetry axis.
-It has already been stressed in Section \ref{regcond} that the value $h_0 = 1$, i.e., $P_z \stackrel{0}{=} \rho$, is forbidden since, from the regularity condition (\ref{regcond8}), it would imply $c_f = 0$ and thus rule out the here described solution.
+It is the $h(r)$ value on the $r=0$ symmetry axis.
+It has already been stressed in Sec. \ref{regcond} that the value $h_0 = 1$, i.e., $P_z \stackrel{0}{=} \rho$, is forbidden since, from regularity condition (\ref{regcond8}), it would imply $c_f = 0$ and thus rule out the entire solution.

-Moreover, the other two constant physical meanings will have to be examined, since their relative magnitudes and signs might imply significantly different physical interpretations of the solution.
-The properties discussed in the present Section \ref{physprop} and those whose study is postponed to the future are or will be actually displayed as involving all or part of the integration constant set, hence its mathematical and physical importance.
-However, its analyzis is left to future work.
+Now, making $h = h_0$ into (\ref{omega2d}) gives $\omega^2 = c^2$.
+Hence, $|c|$ is the rotation scalar amplitude on the symmetry axis.
+Since this $c$ parameter is the same as the one appearing in the Lewis exterior spacetime metric, its absolute value can be interpreted in the vacuum framework as the amplitude of the interior gravitational source rotation scalar on the symmetry axis \cite{dS95}.

+Moreover, it is obvious from (\ref{sol29}) that the larger $|c|$, the bigger $\rho$, for a given $\{h_0, r \rightarrow h(r)\}$ couple.
+And therefore, an increased (decreased) fluid vorticity on the axis induces, inside the $\Sigma$ boundary surface, an increased (decreased) energy density, and thus, an increased (decreased) pressure.